Introduction to Social Psychology

 Permission Required: No

 What role does social influence play in our lives?
 How do we form stereotypes?
 A series of lectures and films introduce the perspectives and research methods of social psychology.
 The class also learns to analyze social situations and events encountered in everyday life.
 Topics discussed include social cognition; self-perception and self-esteem; perceptions of others, attitudes, and persuasion; stereotypes, prejudice, and discrimination; intergroup conflict, obedience, and conformity; aggression and altruism; and human relationships and attraction.
 The class closes by considering how we participate in the construction of social realities.
-Note: this course was formerly numbered NPSY3301.
-Do not take NPSY2301 if you have already taken NPSY3301; they are the same course and cannot be taken for credit twice.
+This course was formerly listed as NPSY3301.
+Do not take this course if you have previously taken NPSY3301; it is the same course and cannot be taken twice for credit.